-Whether you want to deposit a check into your checking account or savings accounts or you want to cash a check, you can do so in person at the bank.
+Whether you want to deposit a check into your checking account or savings account or you want to cash a check, you can do so in person at the bank.
 In this situation, use a blank endorsement.

 When you go into a bank with the check, you can turn over the check and sign the back of it in front of the bank teller.
-That signature tells the bank that you have accepted the check and approve the money for deposit into your account.
+That signature tells the bank that you have accepted the check and approved the money for deposit into your account.

 If you are going to deposit or cash your check in person, wait to endorse the check until you’re at the bank.
 If you endorse the check in advance, someone else could take the funds if the check falls into their hands.

-Signing over a check to a third party
+Signing a check over to a third party

 Instead of depositing or cashing the check yourself, you can sign a check over to another person.
-In this situation, you will use a full endorsement, which is also known as a special endorsement or a third-party check endorsement.
+In this situation, you will use a full endorsement, also known as a special endorsement or a third-party check endorsement.

 In addition to signing the back of the check, you will also write “pay to the order of” and the first and last name of the person you’re transferring the check to.
 Essentially, you’re transferring the check’s funds to someone who is neither the person that wrote the check (the first party) nor the original payee (the second party).

 For a third-party endorsement to work, the bank or other financial institution must know the original payee (you as the second party) approves the payment of the money to the third party.